 I am a Professor of Finance and Entrepreneurship at Caltech in the Humanities and Social Sciences group.
-From 2010-2014, I was on the faculty at Tepper School of Business at Carnegie Mellon University
+From 2010-2014, I was on the faculty at Tepper School of Business at Carnegie Mellon University.
+I am also a Research Associate at the National Bureau of Economic Research (NBER).
+I received my PhD in economics from the University of California, San Diego in 2010.
+Since 2006 I have worked as a quantitative advisor for Correlation Ventures, a quantitative-focused venture capital firm based in San Diego, CA.

 studies the financial intermediation, innovation and management of